Whiteshell Laboratories: Impetus

+Operations and projects

 A deal was signed on 21 July 1960, creating the Whiteshell Nuclear Research Establishment (WNRE).
 The site was selected to host the Organic-Cooled Deuterium-Reactor Experiment (OCDRE), which later became known as WR-1.
 The design needed to be ready for construction to start in April 1962.
 General Electric Canada built the reactor over a period of three years ending in June 1965, and the reactor achieved criticality on 1 November 1965.
 The idea of an oil-cooled version of the CANDU was eventually abandoned in 1972, and from then on the WR-1 was operated at low power settings in a purely experimental program.

 Whiteshell led the development of the SLOWPOKE reactor, starting in 1967.
 However, the first example, SLOWPOKE-1, was built at Chalk River and reached criticality in 1970.
 Over the next decade, several SLOWPOKE-2 reactors were sold around the world.
 A larger version, SLOWPOKE-3, was designed to supply 10,000 kW of hot water for district heating.
 The SLOWPOKE Demonstration Reactor (SDR) was built at Whiteshell in the 1980s to test this concept.
 The project was terminated after market interest in a nuclear heating system dwindled, and the SDR reactor at Whiteshell remained the only SLOWPOKE-3 reactor ever built.
 The construction of SDR at Whiteshell began 1985 and the reactor started operation 1987 and was shut down 1989 and was decommissioned.
 Other major facilities included shielded hot cell facilities, research laboratories and radioactive waste management areas including the Whiteshell Used Fuel Storage Facility.

 In 1974, AECL began an extensive program in nuclear waste disposal.
 Their general program would involve burial to shield the fuel for about three hundred years while the majority of the gamma ray sources burned out, followed by a much longer period of physical isolation, not necessarily underground, to ensure the remaining radionuclides did not enter the water supply.
 AECL eventually decided the entire waste storage period should be underground.
-They found a suitable test site in Canadian Shield rock about 50 km northwest of the main Whiteshell site.
+They found a suitable test site in Canadian Shield rock about 16 km northwest of the main Whiteshell site.
 This led to the construction of the Underground Research Laboratory (URL) whose primary concern was measuring the stability of hard-rock burial and potential groundwater exchange.
 The facility was decommissioned and deliberately flooded in 2010 to perform one final experiment to examine how mine seals work in a water environment.